tfgg/yournextmep/_candidates/eu2014/libdem/jade-holden.md

 person: jade-holden
 region: scotland
 party: libdem
-title: Scotland - Liberal Democrats - Jade Holden
+title: Jade Holden is running for MEP in Scotland for the Liberal Democrats
 incumbent: false
 ---